nathanramnath21/Story/story.md

-Harvey and Louis fought about Harvey's new car
-Luke Skywalker eats a banana for the first time, He said it was bad
+Harvey and Louis fought about Harvey's new car.
+It was an  old car that Louis wanted but Harvey got it Luke Skywalker eats a banana for the first time, He said it was bad.
+It turns out the banana was spoiled.